Overall Trading Platform

 Airbnb stock is now available to purchase on the Nasdaq.
-Here’s how you can buy in.
+Here’s how you can invest in India.

-To invest in Airbnb, you’ll need a share tradin account to invest.
+To invest in Airbnb, you’ll need a brokerage account to invest.
 Here’s a breakdown of the investment process:

 On August 19, 2020, Airbnb confidentially filed a draft registration statement for an IPO with the U.S. Securities and Exchange Commission (SEC).
 On November 16, 2020, it released its S-1 filing to the public.

 Airbnb launched to the public on the Nasdaq under the ticker symbol ABNB on December 10.
 Helming the deal were Citigroup, Goldman Sachs and Morgan Stanley, among others.
 Airbnb mentioned in its prospectus that it planned to set aside up to 9.2 million shares of non-voting stock for Airbnb hosts.

 The vacation rental platform could raise up to $3 billion from its offering, potentially valuing the company at the $42 billion mark.
 The projected price per share was $56 to $60, but the stock launched at $146 per share on its first day at market.